Jason Tian and his team are primarily focusing on providing foreign-related legal services to clients from all over the world including China.

 This is one of our practice areas in which we have developed and cumulated rich experience and expertise.
 We help clients with:

 (1) participating in public bidding process for selling land use right in obtain desired land for property development or industrial purposes such as building factories, warehouses etc;

 (2) navigating through heavy and mazy laws and regulations relating to real estate project development, residential or commercial properties, in particular urban zoning and construction laws;

 (3) acquiring and purchasing existing properties, buildings such as service apartment, office building and commercial properties, including conducting due diligence investigation on the properties in question, deal structure, taxation and property management;

-(4) real estate project financing, bank loan, trust financing;
+(4) real estate project financing;

 (5) real estate investment in Chinese properties, seeking opportunities on behalf of foreign investors to refurbishing, redecorating and re-marketing the same properties.